The Affordable Care Act's Fate Is In Flux But 2021 Health Plan Prices Are Stable

 It might cost about the same this year — or even less.

-Despite the ongoing debate about the ACA — compounded by a Supreme Court challenge brought by 20 Republican states and supported by the Trump administration — enrollment and premium prices are not forecast to shift much.
+Despite the ongoing debate about the ACA — compounded by a Supreme Court challenge brought by 20 states and supported by the Trump administration — enrollment and premium prices are not forecast to shift much.

 "It's the third year in a row with premiums staying pretty stable," said Louise Norris, an insurance broker in Colorado who follows rates nationwide and writes about insurance trends.
 "We've seen modest rate changes and influx of new insurers."